SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 <br/>

-> [!NOTE]
-> App pages are exposed as an option in the modern page creation capability.
-This feature is currently avaialble only in targeted release tenants, but will be released fully later on Spring 2019.
-You can however enable app pages starting with 1.8 release using the code as demonstrated later in this document.
+App pages are exposed as an option in the modern page creation capability when you chose the used page layout for your page.
+All web part swhich have been configured to be available also as an app page are available on the **Create page** capability.

 Web part can be configured to be exposed as an app page.
 This configuration is performed in the web part manifest file by adjusting the `supportedHosts` value.
 Web part will be exposed as an option in the upcoming app pages picker user interface, if the `supportedHosts` value contains `"SharePointFullPage"` value.